Dancer Nutrition: Tips to Train and Perform at Your Best

 Planning Your Pre-Dance Meal

 When determining what to eat before your dance class or performance, the timing of the meal matters.
-In general, the less time you have prior to the start of the activity, the less food you will want to eat with your pre-workout meal.

 What to Eat Before Dance